JacekDubikowski/build-your-own-framework/readme.md

 ###### How can I write Java source code?

-To write Java code during annotation processing, you can use anything, to be honest.
+To write Java code during annotation processing, you can use almost anything.
 You are good to go as long as you end up with *CharSequence*/*String*/*byte[]*.

 In the examples you may find on the Internet, it is popular to use *StringBuffer*.